 Tax season is in full swing.
 There are usually two types of people during this time of year: people who dread tax season and can’t wait to file and be done and the people who are eager to file in hopes of receiving a refund.
+The size of the refund can vary, but it largely depends on factors such income, dependents, deductions, and tax brackets.
+You can check out the 2023 tax brackets here.
+In fact, there are tons of free resources available online.

 I’ve heard some great arguments for why people shouldn’t receive a tax refund and how it’s like giving the government an interest-free loan.
 Personally, I’ve always received a refund because I’ve always claimed my son.
 Sure, you can ask your employer to withhold less of your income to reduce your chances of getting a refund, but if you are a parent and have a traditional employer it’s likely that you will get a refund thanks to tax credits and there’s nothing wrong with that.